 Your pension is increased in line with the cost of living in order to maintain its spending power.
 The increase is measured by the September to September adjustment in the Consumer Price Index (CPI) and is applied to your pension from the following April.
 If the cost of living has gone down your pension will not be reduced - it will remain payable at the same rate.

-For example, the CPI index for the year up to September 2018 was 2.4%, therefore, an increase of 2.4% was applied to pensions in payment from 8 April 2019.
+For example, the CPI index for the year up to September 2019 was 1.7%, therefore, an increase of 1.7% applies to pensions in payment from 6 April 2020.

 If applicable, the first increase to your pension after retirement (from active membership) will normally only be a proportion of the full increase, depending on how many months your pension has been in payment during the year.

 - April 2020: 1.7%